Bringing together senior scientists from around the world to mitigate extreme risks from AI

 Assistant Chief Executive

-the Infocomm and Media Development Authority (IMDA), Singapore.
+Infocomm and Media Development Authority (IMDA) of Singapore

 Fynn Heide